sbtah/dark-search/README.md

 ```

 5. Navigate to: `http://localhost:9002/admin`
    - Here you will see crawling Tasks.
+   - login: admin
+   - password: admin

 6. Navigate to: `http://localhost:9003/admin`
    - Here you will see your crawled data.
 Enjoy!
+   - login: admin
+   - password: admin

 7. Navigate to: `http://localhost:5559`
    - Here you can debug your Celery crawling tasks.

 7. Navigate to: `http://localhost:5558`
    - Here you can debug your API processing tasks.

 7. Navigate to: `http://localhost:9003/api/docs`
    - API Documentation.

 ![alt text](https://github.com/sbtah/dark-search/blob/main/2.png?raw=true)